Happy Suppliers leads to Happy Customers

 Are you interested in stepping into the purchasing industry?
 A career in purchasing is ideal for those already working in retail or analytical roles, as well as customer service, human resources, accounting, and more.

-A Diploma of Purchasing (BSB51515) will equip you with all the skills required to begin your career and ensure you have the necessary people skills to keep suppliers, staff and customers happy.
+A Diploma of Business (Procurement) (BSB51518) will equip you with all the skills required to begin your career and ensure you have the necessary people skills to keep suppliers, staff and customers happy.
 Learn from courses about managing supplier relationships, managing risk and facilitating continuous improvement, to graduate with a well-rounded knowledge of the industry.

 No experience?
 No worries.
-The Diploma of Purchasing (BSB51515) is a comprehensive diploma with both core and elective units, to make sure you are qualified, confident, and job-ready for a career in purchasing.
+The Diploma of Business (Procurement) (BSB51518) is a comprehensive diploma with both core and elective units, to make sure you are qualified, confident, and job-ready for a career in procurement or purchasing.

-Purchasing can be a rewarding and satisfying career.
-Understanding how to maintain your supplier relationships and having strong communication will see you through to success in this field.
+Procurement and purchasing can be rewarding and satisfying career paths.
+Understanding how to maintain your supplier relationships and having strong communication will see you through to success in these fields.